SearchMahmudul/obsidian-todo-txt/README.md

 ## 📖 Usage

 ### Getting Started
-1. Open the plugin via ribbon icon or `Ctrl/Cmd+P` → "Open Todo.txt"
+1. Open the plugin via ribbon icon or `Ctrl/Cmd+P` → "Open task"
-2. Create your first task by clicking "Add task" or pressing `Alt+N`
+2. Create your first task by clicking "Add task" or assign a custom hotkey in Settings → Hotkeys
 3. Organize with projects, set priorities, and add due dates

 ### Todo.txt Format